-While the price is fantastic, the big drawback of purchasing at Costco is that they only carry the original flavor of avocado mayo.
+While the price is fantastic, the big drawback of purchasing at Costco is that they only carry the original flavor of avocado mayonnaise.

 Primal Kitchen’s avocado mayonnaise does have a unique taste.
-I thought the avocado mayo was much more tangy than other mayo that I have tried, but I actually didn’t mind too much.
+I thought the avocado mayonnaise was much more tangy than other mayonnaise that I have tried, but I actually didn’t mind too much.

 It still went great in deviled eggs, tuna salads, and burgers.
 It’s an excellent healthy substitute for soybean or canola oil mayo.